Southampton-RSG/2021-11-1-socobio-crs/novice/shell/02-create.md

 rm: cannot remove `thesis': Is a directory
 ~~~

+On a Mac, it may look a bit different (`rm: thesis: is a directory`), but means the same thing.

 This happens because `rm` only works on files, not directories.
 The right command is `rmdir`,
 which is short for "remove directory".
 It doesn't work yet either, though,
-because the directory we're trying to remove isn't empty:
+because the directory we're trying to remove isn't empty (again, it may look a bit different on a Mac):

 ~~~ {.bash}
 $ rmdir thesis